-Welcome to the blog of Kathleen Henrion, Associate Pastor of First Presbyterian Church of Holt, MI.
+Welcome to the blog of Rev. Kathleen Henrion, Pastor of Boeuff Presbyterian Church of Gerald, MO.

 In eighth grade God called me to ministry and life hasn’t been quite the same since.
 This call has led me to study telecommunications at Ball State University and receive a Masters of Divinity from Union Presbyterian Seminary.
 In September 2012 I became pastor of First Presbyterian Church of Jesup, IA and in September 2014 I began a call as Associate Pastor of First Presbyterian Church of Holt, MI, Supply Pastor of Boeuff Presbyterian Church in Gerald, MO, Transitional Pastor for Affton Presbyterian Church of St. Louis, MO, and interim pastor of John Calvin Presbyterian Church of Bridgeton, MO.
 I am currently the pastor of Glendale Presbyterian Church of Glendale, MO.

 I am excited by the way our creator God, created us in God’s own image, and we are able to respond to this amazing gift through creativity.
 I enjoy finding ways to knit any/everything, making elaborate excel spreadsheets, and telling stories through film.